0al-spec/Hyperprompt/DOCS/INPROGRESS/next.md

 ## Next Step

-Run INSTALL_SWIFT if needed, then EXECUTE.
+Run ARCHIVE if you want to clear completed tasks.